PierrunoYT/pantry/README.md

 ## License

-MIT License - see LICENSE file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Support

-For support, please open an issue in the GitHub repository.
+For support, please open an issue in the [GitHub repository](https://github.com/PierrunoYT/pantry).